 TrueView 3DIS Field Data Checking Methods

-1. Controller Box Codes and Messages: Pay close attention to your controller box lights and the LCD read-out messages during initialization and wind down.
-Refer to our controller box codes table in the hardware guide for the specific meaning of messages.
-Upon landing be especially aware of a red LED for the GNSS light indicating a comprise of your GNSS quality.
-Also be aware if any step in the initialization or wind down processes stall at a certain step or take an excessive amount of time.
-If you experience any behavior you cannot diagnose from the the controller box table contact GeoCue support.
+1. TrueView Web UI or Controller Box Codes and Messages: Pay close attention to the TrueView Web UI or controller box LEDs and LCD read-out messages during initialization and wind down.
+Refer to the LED tables in the applicable hardware users guide for the specific meaning of messages.
+Upon landing be especially aware of a red GNSS LED indicating a comprise of your GNSS quality.
+Also be aware if any step in the initialization or winddown processes stall at a certain step or take an excessive amount of time.
+If you experience any behavior which you cannot diagnose from the TrueView Web UI or LED tables, contact GeoCue Support.

-2. Cycle Logs: (Skippable if using Step 7) After wind down insert the UMS into your computer.
-Navigate to the \Cycle_YYMMDD_hhmmss\System folder and open the CycleLog.csv in a text editor (Notepad ++ is a freeware application with color coding for good readability).
-Search the file (Control+F) for WARNING, ERROR, and FAIL these entries will be serious errors that may comprise your data, contact GeoCue support if you are not sure how to troubleshoot these errors.
+2. Cycle Logs: (Skippable if using Step 7) After winddown insert the UMS into your computer.
+Navigate to the \Cycle_YYMMDD_hhmmss\System folder and open the CycleLog.csv or system.log in a text editor (Notepad ++ is a freeware application with color coding for good readability).
+Search the file (Control+F) for WARNING, ERROR, and FAIL as these entries may indicate issues that may comprise your data, contact GeoCue Support if you are not sure how to troubleshoot these messages.

 You can also create a batch file that will search and print WARNING, ERROR, and FAIL messages.
 Paste the below code into a text file and save it as CycleLogChecker.bat, then drag-and-drop the CycleLog.csv onto the batch file, a console window will appear and it will print out line containing WARNING, ERROR, or FAIL if they exist.